 The youngest that the IPF allows people to compete is age 14.
 If your child is eyeing this, then you can help them prepare.
 However, note that children are children.
 You don’t need to worry about supplementation, complex training programs, or necessarily even peaking.
 Just let your kid have fun.

 Monitor their progress, help them progress (very very slowly), and be an encouraging and happy parent every single step of the way.
-There’s no incentive to breaking records or winning competitions as a young powerlifter.
+There’s no incentive for breaking records or winning competitions as a very young powerlifter.
 If they have the drive to win on their own, then just do your job of making sure they don’t get hurt – that goes without saying, of course.

 Always Consult a Pediatrician First